no-go/AnotherRSS/README.md

 - possibility to activate and inactivate feed sources
 - Text and Image is resizeable
 - Tab behavior changeable
+- ogg, mp3 and mp4 audio- and video-podcast improvement
 - many more ...

 ## Get the App